 11/ Michael F. Wagner (mwagner@sandiego.edu) :

-Moral and Aesthetic Value in the Platonic Tradition
+Moral and Aesthetic Value in the Platonic Tradition.

 In the Platonic tradition 'good' and 'beauty' are entwined (at times, almost indistinguishable) concepts.
 Plotinus, for instance, even characterizes an individual soul's moral development or 'purification' as a sort of self-sculpturing.
 This panel invites papers addressing Platonic (including of course Neoplatonic) approaches to such normative topics as goodness, virtue, right action, art, beauty, purification, volition, and the like.